 Tourists and locals alike come here to jump into the crystal waters and relax far from the crowded cities.
 Rocks are smooth and flat enough for sunbathing however no facilities are on offer here.
-You will need to bring your own towels, loungers and picnic.
+You will need to bring your own towels, loungers and a picnic.
 What a great way to spend a day!

 The round rocks form a ‘pool’ deep enough to be safe for diving into, and this is one of the main attractions of this beach.
 As well as amazingly clear, azure and light green colours of the sea.
 If you are not adventurous enough to jump into the water – ladders are available to access the sea.

 Kalanka, on the contrary, located further down the same peninsula, is not to be found on major tourist information guides.

 There is enough room for sunbathing and even some shady areas along the smooth curves of limestone.
 This is also a great snorkelling spot.
-This beach is a bit wilder then St Peters pool and officially jumping into water is not recommended.
+This beach is a bit wilder than St Peters pool and officially jumping into water is not recommended.
 People do jump, however, but I would definitely recommend exercising extreme caution.

 For this type of beach experience, I do recommend getting water shoes.
 Rocks can get slippery and could possibly hurt your feet.
 Water shoes can be purchased anywhere across the whole of Malta.

 Blue Grotto – Zurrieq Valley sea inlet

 Blue Grotto is a very popular site among visitors and locals.
-But many don’t know that and Zurrieq Valley sea inlet offers excellent swimming opportunity.
+But many don’t know that and Zurrieq Valley sea inlet offers excellent swimming opportunities.
 The entry to the water is from small rocky docks and the water here is deep thus only recommended for those who know how to swim well.